About this program

 The MNLM program curriculum is consistent with the guidelines of the Nonprofit Academic Centers Council (NACC).

 Metropolitan State University's Master of Nonprofit Leadership and Management (MNLM) program prepares students for a wide range of career and leadership opportunities in the nonprofit sector.
 The state-of-the-art curriculum addresses the most critical challenges faced by nonprofit managers and leaders, program professionals, and directors on nonprofit boards.

 The MNLM program offers:

-- A broadly based professional degree that demonstrates your ability to lead and manage a broad range of nonprofit organizations and programs.
+- a broadly based professional degree that demonstrates your ability to lead and manage a broad range of nonprofit organizations and programs;

-- A practical education that equips you to design and manage new ways to address pressing social problems.
+- a practical education that equips you to design and manage new ways to address pressing social problems;

-- Preparation to provide ethical leadership within your organization and in the public arena.
+- preparation to provide ethical leadership within your organization and in the public arena;

-- A learning environment that is enriched by a highly diverse student body and outstanding practitioner scholars.
+- a learning environment that is enriched by a highly diverse student body and outstanding practitioner scholars;

-- The choice to complete your degree completely on campus, completely online, or in a combination of online and on-campus courses.
+- the choice to complete your degree completely on campus, completely online, or in a combination of online and on-campus courses.

 The MNLM degree positions graduates to seek and succeed in leadership roles at all levels of organizational management, including executive director, program director, organizational management and board leadership.
 This program is ideally suited for persons interested in starting a nonprofit or pursuing social enterprise options in a business environment.

-In a world where professionals are increasingly expected to make multiple job changes during their careers and work across the sectors, this degree is a very practical choice that integrates study of nonprofit leadership and management with public and for-profit perspectives.
+In a world where professionals are increasingly expected to make multiple job changes during their careers and work across the sectors, the MNLM degree is a very practical choice that integrates study of nonprofit leadership and management with public and for-profit perspectives.
 Students begin by studying program fundamentals, then take courses in nonprofit fundraising and strategic communications and nonprofit financial management, supported by a set of strategic skills courses, electives, and a capstone seminar that all students complete.

 - Program Fundamentals: Fundamental concepts and skills that undergird the entire MNLM program.